Shontaan: Release

+Theatrical

 Initially scheduled to release during Durga Puja festivities in 2024, it was delayed to release in the theatres on 20 December 2024.

+Home media

-Now it is streaming on Hoichoi.
+Shontaan is streaming on the Bengali OTT platform Hoichoi.

 Reception

 Poorna Banerjee of The Times of India rated the film 3.5/5 stars and wrote "Shontaan is a good film with a strong moral standpoint that definitely leaves the audience with a message.
 It draws out quite long and could have been slightly tighter during the second half, but solid moments of emotional drama compensate for that."
 She praised the music, background score and the performance of the whole cast, specially Mithun and Anashua.

 Agnivo Niyogi of The Telegraph reviewed the film and noted "With Shontaan, Raj Chakrabarty delivers a family drama that stays with you even after you have left the hall.
 It takes the well-worn premise of a parent suing their child over charges of neglect but packs in all the right emotions to tug at the heartstrings."
 Although he mentioned the first half to be draggy and melodramatic with a rushed climax and preachy tone, he praised the acting of the whole cast, specially Mithun, Anashua, Ritwick and Subhashree.

 Ranita Goswami of the Hindustan Times rated the film 4 out of 5 stars and opined "Even though the film is based on an old story palette, Raj's storytelling accompanied by the actors' remarkable acting makes this film a family entertainer."
 She particularly applauded Mithun's seasoned acting besides praising Anashua, Kharaj, Subhashree and Ritwick for their acting skills.

 Akash Misra of Sangbad Pratidin reviewed the film and wrote "The film is a mirror to the reality of our present society.
 Even after coming out from the theatres after all the tears shedding, it will leave a deep longing impact on the viewers."
 He also praised the acting acumen of Mithun and Ritwick.

 Amay Deb Roy of Anandabazar Patrika rated the film 8/10 stars and highlighted "Although the film is based on the old "chanch" of emotional drift and family drama, Raj Chakroborty's direction and storytelling is what that makes this simple story look astounding."
 He also praised Mithun, Anushua, Ritwick, Subhashree and Kharaj for their seamless acting.

 Snigdha Dey of Aajkal reviewed the film and opined "In an unequal fight between the father and his son, "Shontaan" will have a special place in the inner core of our heart.
 This film will surely force all the parents and children to rethink their relationship and the bond which they share."
 Besides, she praised Mithun, Ritwick and Anashua for their intensive emotional portrayal and also applauded Subhashree for playing a different role.